AtanasovAtanas/pb-interactive-java/EN/03-Conditional-Statements-Advanced/01-Revision.md

 * Less than or equal to **(<=)**

 # Conditional Statements
-An if statement identifies which statement to run based on a boolean expression
+An if statement identifies which statement to run based on a boolean expression.

 ```java
 if (…)
 {